Pedestrian Accidents: Civil vs. Criminal Consequences

-Because you might face civil penalties, you will likely need a personal injury attorney Los Angeles.
+Because you might face civil penalties, you will likely need a personal injury attorney in Los Angeles.

 Personal Injury Lawsuits and Insurance Claims

-Pedestrian accident lawyer Los Angeles might not be able to defend you in the event of a civil suit filed against you. pedestrian accident lawyer Los Angeles is typically there to assist those injured.
-If you are the driver and hit a pedestrian, the pedestrian might file a civil case against you. pedestrian accident attorney Los Angeles is one that will aid those injured.
-The pedestrian would employ a pedestrian accident attorney Los Angeles to fight for losses incurred in the accident.
+Pedestrian accident lawyer in Los Angeles might not be able to defend you in the event of a civil suit filed against you.
+If you are the driver and hit a pedestrian, the pedestrian might file a civil case against you.
+The pedestrian should employ a Los Angeles pedestrian-car accident attorney to fight for losses incurred in the accident.

 In the end, you’d pay the claimant for all injuries sustained in the accident.
 Compensation would include medical expenses, pain, and suffering, and lost time from work.
 Most personal injury cases settle out of court through insurance.
 Sometimes, though, the protection will not apply.
 That is, if the accident was from a DUI, for instance.